EssyMwangi/insta-clone/README.md

 * Search for different users using their usernames.
 * See your profile with all your pictures.
 * Follow other users and see their pictures on my timeline.

+## Setup and Installation
+To get the project .......